Kimi vs ChatGPT

 Frequently Asked Questions

-Can I use both Kimi and ChatGPT?
+Can I self-host ChatGPT?

 Intelligence Summary